Sunday, August 2, 2020

 The results so far are not consistent.
 WHO does not recommend this method for detecting Pulmonary and extrapulmonary TB infection.

-Many new diagnostic tools are available in advanced countries but their use is limited in areas where MTB is a serious health issue because of lack of funding.
+Many new diagnostic tools are available in advanced countries but their use is limited in areas where MTB is a serious health issue because of a lack of funding.

 No comments: